PreFab-Photonics/PreFab/README.md

 pip install prefab
 ```

+Alternatively, you can clone this repository and then install in development mode using the command `pip install -e .` in its directory.
+This will allow any changes made to the source code to be reflected in your Python module.

 ### Online

-Run the latest version of `PreFab` online by following:
+You can also run the latest version of `PreFab` online by following:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?machine=basicLinux32gb&repo=608330448&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=EastUs)